Lesson 2: Find a Job Online

-In this module, you'll learn how to use job search engines and job alerts to find different opportunities.
-We'll also talk about how to respond to an online job posting and how to stay safe when searching for a position.
+In this lesson, you'll learn how to use job search engines/job alerts to find different opportunities.
+We'll also talk about how to respond to an online job posting, and how to stay safe when searching for a position.

 Conducting an effective online job search

 The Internet has made it easier than ever to discover new opportunities.
 There are hundreds of websites that allow you to search for job postings and upload your resume, such as Monster and CareerBuilder.